 Kate Griffiths (nee Hughes)

 Here is a copy of some of the pages of the ‘punishment book’ at the school at Cwm CE School in 1926… You can see some children being punished for going home to complain to parents.
-We wonder whether Kate Griffith’s Rhiwbach school was more enlightened!?
+Was Kate Griffith’s Rhiwbach school more enlightened!?